 A: First, you need to enroll to activate your Business Bill Pay account.
 If you haven't enrolled, please follow the instructions shown above.

 If you have enrolled, you can set up payees and start making payments in a few easy steps:

 - Click “Add a Payee”

-- Choose to add a company, individual, or bank or credit union
+- Choose to add a company or individual

 - Complete form by providing requested information about payee and click “submit payee“